 We always look at our Flesch Kincaid readability score after writing a first draft for example.
 It gives us a good idea of whether we’re on track to write readable content.

-This is a good benchmark area for online writing about marketing.
+This is a good benchmark for online writing about marketing.
 Leave more detailed and complicated content to the academic world.

 Your writing about marketing needs to be readable, because readable content helps you hit your objectives.